 Besides running around, frolicking in the sand and swimming on the crystal clear waters of the beach, guests can also get sporty and do some water activities.
 I picked the jetski even though I don’t have any inkling on how to operate one.
 After a quick guided drive around the island, I felt I could’ve gone over the land over the horizon if not for my guide’s insistent warnings.

-The sun was almost ready to set when we packed our beach towels; it was time for cocktails.
+The sun was almost ready to set when we packed our beach towels, it was time for cocktails.
 But before that, we checked out the modern chapel sitting atop the islands higher grounds.
 Apparently, it was made specifically for weddings and other Christian rites in Misibis Bay.
 No Sunday mass though.

 After ruminating our excesses, it was cocktails time!
 But this is no ordinary cocktail with snazzy-dapper outfits and darkened posh halls; we’re having it on one of the mountains overlooking Albay!
 Fun!

-Pica-picas were picked and drinks were passed around.
+Pica-pica were picked and drinks were passed around.
 But I’m not really a cocktail person.
 Good thing there were beers available and the fun began in earnest.
 A mat was spread through the grass and stories about the past few days across the Bicol Region quickly spilled through.

-From the horizon, we can see rainclouds swallowing the upper portion of the Mayon Volcano.
+From the horizon, we could see rainclouds swallowing the upper portion of the Mayon Volcano.
 A few minutes later and the haze of a massive rain shower covered half the volcano.
 There would be no sunset for us, but we’re happy nonetheless—we have beer and mixed alcohol after all!

 A few hours later, and we’re being led to Misibis Bay’s romantic Amphitheater.
 It’s eating time again, and our dinner’s gonna be a special affair; we’re dining under the stars—or in this case, under the clouds.
 Smoky grilles were set up and the buffet tables were filled with food; wines were poured and a band started to play.
 We can all tell this was really going to be special.